In this explainer, we will learn how to describe the formation of different types of polymers and list common examples and uses.

 So, what goes on the ends of the chain?
 That is beyond the scope of this explainer, but it depends on how the polymerization is carried out.
 Generally speaking, what is on the end of a long polymer chain does not have much of an effect on how the polymer behaves.

-Here are some commonly used addition polymers, with their monomers and common uses.
+Here are some commonly used addition polymers with their monomers and common uses in addition to the useful properties of the polymers that qualify them to be properly used in these common uses.

 Example 1: Identifying the Possible Monomer That Can be Used to Make a Polymer given Their Structures